panhuangru/cs_taiwan_2022/OSI作業.md

 ## telnet vs ssh
--telnet is use to acceSS remote serves
+-*telnet is use to acceSS remote serves
 -aslo use to mange and configure  other network device such as (router, switch) -check if port are close or open in serve
-=telnet is a command line tool and no graphica user interfaces =all command sent in clear text so no encryption
+-telnet is a command line tool and no graphica user interfaces -all command sent in clear text so no encryption
-- SSH is secure shell
+-* SSH is secure shell
- -enable two computer to communicate and share data -protect date from being attacked ssh does anything telfnet dose but it is a secure protocol
+- enable two computer to communicate and share data
+- protect date from being attacked
+- ssh does anything telfnet dose but it is a secure protocol

-**ftp vs sftp** is used to transfer file over the network and use tcp to transfer file
+## ftp vs sftp is used to transfer file over the network and use tcp to transfer file
-- FTP stand for file transfer protocol is standrad protocol  to transfer file between computer and servers over a tcp/ip netwok
+- FTP stand for file transfer protocol is standrad protocol  to transfer data between computer and servers over a tcp/ip netwok
-- give the ability of website designer to uploade image, picture,.. it's not secure protocol
+- give the ability of website designer to uploade image, picture,..
+- it's not secure protocol
-- SFTP stand for secure file transfer protocol same as ftp but add secutrity layer data is encrypted
+- SFTP stand for secure file transfer protocol
+- same as ftp but add secutrity layer data is encrypted
 - SFTP secure shell authenticates user and server

-**smtp, pop3**
+## smtp, pop3
+- SMTP simple mail transfer protocol use for sending email authenticates and  directs  the transfer of email
+- widely used TCP protocol for email sending
+- SMTP is a push protocol
-SMTP simple mail transfer protocol use for sending email authenticates and  directs  the transfer of email Pop3 stand for pop office protocol 3 use for retreiving email form email serve (download the eamil  to your device from a mail serve and only download in your inbox)
+-Pop3 stand for pop office protocol 3 use for retreiving email form email serve (download the eamil  to your device from a mail serve and only download in your inbox)
+-POP3 transfers emails from the server to the client, allowing you to read them even if you are not connected to the internet POP3 is known as a pop protocol

 **SNMP**